thecapn32/libmpix/docs/page_new_operation_types.md

 }
 ```

+## Add a macro to create operations

-Once this is done, to conveniently define a new operation, it is possible to use a macro which
+Once this is done, to define all the operations with that type, define a macro which exposes only
-exposes only the fields that the user has to fill, and reduce the amount of typing.
+the fields that the user has to fill, and reduce the amount of typing.
 For instance:

 ```c
 #define MPIX_REGISTER_<CUSTOM>_OP(id, fn, /* Anything you need */)                                 \